soon14/SWMS/Code Rule.md

    public class BatchAttributeConfigApplicationImpl implements IBatchAttributeConfigApi {
    }
    ```
-   > if your parameters is a
+   > if your parameters is an object needed to validate ,then add @Validated(value = ValidationSequence.class) instead of @Validated and the object need to implement the IValidate interface.